How to List on the MLS Without a Realtor

 Step 5: Upload photos and view your listing

 Homes that feature more photos tend to sell quicker.
 According to Zillow's research, the optimal range is between 22 to 27 photos.
 This is often the maximum number allowed by MLS companies.
-Listings with fewer than nine photos are roughly 20% less likely to sell within 60 days compared to those with 22–27 photos.[8]
+Listings with fewer than nine photos are roughly 20% less likely to sell within 60 days than those with 22–27 photos.[9]

 Considering that about 85% of buyers find professional photos extremely or somewhat important in their home-buying decision, investing in a professional photographer or videographer can significantly impact your listing’s attractiveness.

-Reviewing your listing
+Next step: Reviewing your listing

-Finally, you must inform your flat-fee MLS service within one business day of closing to update the listing status.
+Finally, you must inform your flat fee MLS service within one business day of closing to update the listing status.
 Neglecting this step could lead to penalties.

 Flat-fee MLS alternatives